CopernicaMarketingSoftware/Documentation/Mailerq/4.0/message-store-options.md

-The "out" policy is often used, because most emails get delivered at the very first attempt, and it is therefore often a waste of resources to store the message in a NoSQL environment: the message is expected to be removed only a fraction of a second later.
-By using the "out" storage policy, the initial injected emails are completely sent to RabbitMQ.
-Only if the initial delivery fails and the message is rescheduled for later delivery, the full MIME data is stripped from the JSON and stored in the separate storage.
+The "out" policy is often used, because most emails get delivered at the very first attempt, and it is therefore often a waste of resources to store an incoming message first in a NoSQL environment: the message will probably be retransmitted a fraction of a second later.
+By using the "out" storage policy, initial injected emails are completely sent to RabbitMQ.
+Only if the initial delivery fails and the message is put in the outbox for later delivery, the full MIME data is stripped from the JSON and stored in the separate storage.

 The "out" policy especially makes sense because in most setups the majority of all deliveries succeed, and rescheduled attempts are likely to be